Whon1980-DL/doraex_app/README.md

 ### Admin user

-* Secure and separate login portal for admin users with appropriate access control.
 * Access to an admin dashboard for managing customer profile, gadgets and rentings.
 * Ability to add, edit, or delete gadget listings, including details and price.
 * Managing minumum age usage for appropriate use.